marasco/gitbook-wpr-tournated/getting-started/draws-and-schedule.md

 * **USPA 100 & Age Group Local:** **Tuesday 2:00pm ET** (tournament week).
 * **All other USPA events:** **Monday 2:00pm ET** (tournament week).

+> **Important:** Clubs that do not publish draws & schedule by these deadlines risk the cancellation of future tournaments by the USPA.

 ## Step‑by‑step

 ### Unlock Tournament Desk